KhushanshuYadav/JSP-And-Servlets-Durgesh/README.md

-#JSP and Servlets Learning Project
+# JSP and Servlets Learning Project

 This is a Dynamic Web Project.

-This is a simple learning Project that I created during the course of learning JSP and Servlets.
+This is a simple learning poject that I created during the course of learning JSP and Servlets.